 To view the activity of any class you created, first go to the My Classes page.
 There you will see an overview of all the activity from all of your classes.

 The My Classes page provides you an overview of all your students' activity on Vocabulary.com.
 Here you'll see a list of your current classes as well as your top performing students.

 At the top of this page, you'll see a bar chart that shows you a day by day (or week by week) overview of all the activity going on in all your classes.
 By default, this bar chart shows the number of questions answered by all your students.
 Below the chart, you will see four columns that show: Questions Answered (correct/incorrect), Words Mastered, Hours Spent, and Points Earned.
 Click on any of the columns to show that statistic in the bar chart above.

 In the top right corner, above the bar chart, you'll see a date range menu.
-The default date range is the active period of all your current classes, but you may change it to any date range by clicking on it and selecting a custom reporting period.
+The default date range is the last 30 days, but you may change it to any date range by clicking on it and selecting a custom reporting period.

 Viewing Student Progress on an Individual Class

 Clicking on any class on the My Classes page will bring you to the teacher view of that class.
 The Student Progress tab is where you can see what work your students have been doing and what words they have been struggling with.